Competition for Power

 By virtue of being few, undiscovered, and actively concealed, the best places to gain owned power are very difficult to find.
 Without investigative, strategic, and theoretical skill, at least, players won’t reliably find and be found in areas of owned power.
 People that are ambitious, strategic, and highly skilled will converge on the few available routes to gaining owned power.
 These people will be among the most skilled and competitive players that exist.
-To gain large amounts of owned power, expect to find yourself at the heart of staunch competition occurring between very skilled people in highly unusual places (geographically and intellectually).
+To gain large amounts of owned power, expect to find yourself at the heart of intense competition occurring between very skilled people in highly unusual places, both geographically and intellectually.

-Unlimited actions are competitive actions that do not pertain directly to the competitive domain or do not stick to the rules.
-Befriending the judges of the essay competition to bias them is an example of unlimited action.
+Unlimited actions are competitive actions that do not pertain directly to the competitive domain; they do not stick to the rules.
+Befriending the judges of an essay competition to bias them is an example of unlimited action.
 Unlimited actions are often considered unfair.
 The vast majority of people don’t take unlimited actions when competing.

 There are four primary ways in which players’ competitive actions can be limited.

-First, some means of competition can be monopolized by a given player and thus taken away from the other players.
-For example, most national governments have a monopoly over the legitimate use of violence.
-As such, competitors in an essay competition are unlikely to murder one another to increase their odds of winning, because they’ll suffer the wrath of the US government.
+First, some means of competition can be monopolized by a given player and thus denied to other players.
+For example, most national governments have a monopoly over the legitimate use of violence within their territory.
+As such, competitors in an essay competition are unlikely to murder one another to increase their odds of winning, because they’ll suffer the wrath of the U.S. government.

 Second, some strategies cannot be used by players who are insufficiently skilled.
 For example, it takes skill to use proxy warfare against a competitor.
 It is unlikely that low-level players will be aware of this strategic option, and if they did attempt the strategy, they would probably fail to execute it.
 Many competitive strategies only become available once a player has reached a sufficient level of sophistication.